 2000 Wide AM FS-901 Penny Value

-Red (RD) specimens typically range from $30-150 in typical grades, with MS68 examples even reaching $2,800 at auction.
-The substantial premiums demonstrate that this variety’s significance transcends monetary value—it established new authentication methods and microscopy techniques that became standard practice for modern variety identification.
-Red-Brown (RB) and Brown (BN) specimens span a wide distribution range, but their values remain secondary to this variety’s broader numismatic influence.
+Red (RD) specimens typically range from $30 to $150 in typical circulated-to-mid-grades, with MS-68 examples reaching as high as $2,800 at auction.
+Red-Brown (RB) and Brown (BN) specimens span a wide distribution range, though their values remain secondary to variety authentication.

 2000 Wide AM FS-901 Penny (RD) Price/Grade Chart